xigxog/kubefox/docs/quickstart.md

       current: null
     ```

-Try the same request from above, but this time don't specify the context.
+Test the same request as before, but this time without specifying context.
 Since
-the app has been released the request will get matched by the component's route
+the app has been released, the request is matched by the component's route, and
-and the context information will be automatically injected by KubeFox.
+context information is automatically applied.

 ```{ .shell .copy }
 curl "http://localhost:8080/qa/hello"